Summer Solidays: The Holiday Activites and Food Programme

 Wild World Heroes

-Our workshops had a core theme of Wild World Heroes : a collaboration between the World Wildlife Fund and the Reading Agency.
+Our workshops took the theme of Wild World Heroes from the Summer Reading Challenge: a collaboration between the World Wildlife Fund and the Reading Agency.
 This encouraged children to learn more about wildlife, the environment and sustainability in a supportive and inclusive setting.
-As part of this, children contributed to a huge jungle mural on the gallery walls of the Core, Solihull.
+As part of this, children contributed to a huge jungle mural on the gallery walls of The Core, Solihull.

 The Jungle Mural

-• Featuring the top 10 most endangered animals – gathered by voluntary researchers completing their Duke of Edinburgh Award – children were taught facts about the animals such as their remaining populations, habitats and the need to protect them
+• Featuring the top 10 most endangered animals – the research for these was gathered by volunteers, one of whom is completing her Duke of Edinburgh Award.
+Children were taught facts about the animals such as their remaining populations, habitats and the need to protect them.

-• Included lilies and irises created during origami workshops, overseen by our dedicated volunteer Eesha
+• Included lilies and irises created during the origami workshops and added to the mural by Eesha, another one of our young volunteers

 Impact of the Wild World Workshops